dart-lang/sdk/README.md

 It is recommended to have a separate checkout for this branch, so switching to/from this branch does not populate/delete all files in the master branch.

+Most files in this branch are generated from `main.star`.
+Run `./main.star` to regenerate them after changes have been made.
+Files that are auto-generated must not be modified manually, and they have a file header that states that they are.

 ## Initial setup:

 ```console